LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

     app_key=bbb_example_client_id_ccc
     ```

-6. In the current Anaconda Prompt, go to project's notebook folder.
+6. In the current Anaconda Prompt, go to the project's notebook folder.
 Run the following command to start JupyterLab application in the notebook folder.
     ```
     (RDP_Notebook) $>notebook>jupyter-lab
     ```